It’s Time For A Change

 - Consumers can develop strong attachments to the appearance of a brand as much as the functional/emotional benefits it provides.

 - Complete brand identity overhauls are not simple.
 They warrant deep research and strategic thought.
-A complete redesign is like asking someone to accept change overnight.
 Perhaps, gradually ushering customers to a new look is more advisable at times.
+For instance, making them part of the process.

 - Packaging is not just a means of wrapping up your product for sale.
-They are visual identifiers and the last communication device a product has at the point of sale.
+It is a visual identifier and the last communication medium a product has at the point of sale.
 If your customers can’t tell you apart from others, you’re definitely making it easier for the competition.

 Tropicana’s redesign struggle illustrates the importance of packaging in the overall branding ecosystem.
 Whether Tropicana really conducted research to that effect or chose to ignore findings before commercializing the new packaging remains unknown.

 In my opinion, the orange with a straw was a clear illustration of what consumers could expect.
 It lent a natural association to ‘pure’ and ‘freshness’.
-Replacing this imagery with a glass of orange juice could motivate consumers to wonder if the formula had indeed changed.
+Replacing this imagery with a glass of orange juice could motivate consumers to assume that the formula had indeed changed.

 It must also be said that this could have also swung in the other direction.
 Consumers could have loved the new design just as much as they did the advertising campaign that ran in parallel.